jatinderbhola/jatinderbhola-portfolio/README.md

-# Modern Portfolio Template
+# Jatinder Bhola Portfolio

-A modern, performant, and accessible portfolio website built with SvelteKit.
-This template allows you to create a beautiful portfolio using a JSON-based resume format.
+This is an open-source portfolio project built with SvelteKit.
+Feel free to clone, modify, and deploy it for your own use!

 ## Features